InstituteforDiseaseModeling/laser/docs/performance.rst

      "Can you generate an OpenMP solution with the best pragmas?"

 - The more CPU cores available, the **greater the potential speedup**.
 That said, it's usually a case of diminishing returns as one goes from 8 cores to 16 and to 32.
 Our research shows that often you're better off running 4 sims across 8 cores each than running 1 sim on all 32 cores available.
-Also be aware that with both Numba and OpenMP, you can constrain the number of cores used to less than the number available but setting the appropriate environment variable.
+Also be aware that with both Numba and OpenMP you can constrain the number of cores used to less than the number available by setting the appropriate environment variable.
+(Numba environment variable = NUMBA_NUM_THREADS; OpenMP environment variable = OMP_NUM_THREADS)

 Advanced Hardware-Dependent Performance Improvements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^